werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_gitlab_ci_cd_with_kubernetes_executor.md

     pod_annotations = ["container.apparmor.security.beta.kubernetes.io/werf-converge=unconfined"]
 ```

-Note that `gitlab-ci` namespace has been specified.
-The same namespace should be used as in the step 1 to create auto pod limit settings.
+Note that the `gitlab-ci` namespace has been specified.
+This namespace should be the same as in step 1 to automatically generate Pod limits.

-For more options consult [gitlab kubernetes executor documentation page](https://docs.gitlab.com/runner/executors/kubernetes.html).
+For more options, consult the [Kubernetes executor for GitLab runner documentation](https://docs.gitlab.com/runner/executors/kubernetes.html).

-## 3. Configure project access to target kubernetes cluster
+## 3. Configure project access to the target Kubernetes cluster

-There are 2 ways to access kubernetes cluster which is the target cluster to deploy your application into:
+There are 2 ways to access the target Kubernetes cluster to which the application is deployed:

-1. Using special service account from kubernetes executor.
-This method only suitable when kubernetes executor runs in the target kubernetes cluster.
+1. Using Service Account for the Kubenetes executor.
+This method is only suitable if the Kubernetes executor is running in the target Kubernetes cluster.
-2. Using configured kube config.
+2. Using kubeconfig with the appropriate settings.

-### Service account
+### Service Account

-Example service account configuration named `gitlab-kubernetes-runner-deploy`:
+Here is an example configuration of a Service Account named `gitlab-kubernetes-runner-deploy`:

 ```yaml
 apiVersion: v1